socketio/socket.io-website/docs/client-options.md

 Default value: -

-The default timeout in milliseconds used when waiting for an acknowledgement (not to be mixed up with the already existing [timeout](#timeout) option, which is used by the Manager during the connection)
+The default timeout in milliseconds used when waiting for an acknowledgement (not to be mixed up with the already existing [timeout](#timeout) option, which is used by the Manager during the connection).

+Must be used in conjunction with [`retries`](#retries).

 ### `auth`